peternordby/SortViz/README.md

-# SortViz
+# Sorting algorithm visualizer!

-Sorting algorithm visualizer in js
+Using JavaScript to implement different sorting algorithms and then visualizing them with dynamic speed control and pretty colors.